Under Testing – Official Launch Coming Soon

 How often should we update our sum insured?

-It is advisable to update cargo values regularly or whenever major shipment patterns change.
+It is advisable to update asset values annually or whenever major changes in farming operations occur.
 Incorrect valuation may lead to underinsurance penalties during claims.

 8

-It is mandatory in certain cases such as Letter of Credit requirements, international trade contracts, or client agreements.
-For most businesses, it is strongly recommended due to high cargo and supply chain risk exposure.
+It is mandatory in certain cases such as bank-financed agricultural loans, government scheme participation, or export contracts.
+For most farms, it is strongly recommended due to high weather and biological risk exposure.

 9